 When planning your first trip to Italy, there are a few standout cities that provide a perfect first glimpse at the Italian way of life.
 But after you've explored Palatine Hill, tossed a coin into the Trevi Fountain, and ridden a gondola down a Venetian canal, don't stop—there's so much more to Italian vacations than the major tourist sites.

 If you're looking to venture beyond Rome, Florence, and Venice, consider a road trip.
-The naturally varied landscape means you can sample chianti in a Tuscan vineyard one day and savor a locally caught seafood platter with views of the Adriatic Sea the next.
+The naturally varied landscape means you can sample Chianti in a Tuscan vineyard one day and savor a locally caught seafood platter with views of the Adriatic Sea the next.
 Here, we've gone in search of the local hot spots Italian girls visit on vacation.
-From quaint seaside towns to traditional Tuscan villages, these lesser-known attractions should be next on your list.
+From quaint seaside towns to traditional Tuscan villages, these lesser-known Italian vacations should be next on your list.

 You've probably heard of Amalfi, one of the most picturesque coastal towns in Italy, but you might not be familiar with Atrani, its lesser-known neighbor.
 Venture five minutes east of Amalfi and you'll stumble across this tiny, enchanting village situated at the base of a river valley.
 Pastel-colored buildings dot the mountainside and seem to glisten next to the lapis lazuli waves of the Tyrrhenian Sea.

 The terra-cotta roofs in Florence and pastel-hued buildings in Positano are often considered classically Italian, but the gray limestone dwellings in Alberobello portray a very different side of Italy—one that's typical of southern Puglia.
 This small UNESCO-protected town belongs on every Italian bucket list.
 The cone-shaped roofs and whitewashed houses will make you feel like you've stepped into a fantasy land.